anolilab/javascript-style-guide/packages/package-json-utils/README.md

 - pkg
   > This variable returns the "process.cwd()" package.json object or undefined.

+- getPackageProperty
+  > This function takes a package property name as input and returns the value of the property from the "process.cwd()" package.json object or undefined.

+- getPackageSubProperty
+  > This function takes a package property name and a sub-property name as input and returns the value of the sub-property from the "process.cwd()" package.json object or undefined.

 > **Note:** The process.cwd() method is an inbuilt application programming interface of the process module which is used to get the current working directory of the node.js process.